Looking for the best rowing machine? We’ve put together this comprehensive guide so you can make the right choice.

 This makes water rowers incredibly versatile and they are therefore suitable for anyone from a novice to an Olympic rower.

 Most people are familiar with air rowing machines.
-Air rowing machines have a fan which turns as you pull, creating wind resistance.
+They have a fan which turns as you pull, creating wind resistance.
 The harder you pull, the faster the fan rotates and the greater the resistance.

-Air machines operate more smoothly than hydraulic, but less smoothly than water rowing machines.
+Air machines operate more smoothly than hydraulic, but less smoothly than water resistance.
 A good tip is to look for one with a big fan, the bigger the flywheel, the smoother the resistance.

-Although you can get air rowing machines that have a computer fitted, those in the lower price range usually only come with a basic LCD screen.
+Although you can get models that have a computer fitted, those in the lower price range usually only come with a basic LCD screen.
 This is fine if you just want to monitor your heart rate, keep track of calories or the number of strokes you have done.

 However, if you want to set specific programs (in order to monitor your heart rate and keep it in a specific zone for example) you will need to spend a little bit more to get a machine with this feature.

-Magnetic rowing machines are sometimes referred to as resistance rowing machines.
-Rather than using wind or water, as the name suggests, they instead use magnets to create the resistance.
+Rather than using wind or water, as the name suggests, these instead use magnets to create the resistance.

 On some machines, you control the resistance manually, by turning a dial for example.
 While others are automatic, which means that they are controlled by an onboard computer.